Ocean State Bluegrass Festival slated for August 15-17, 2025

 Friday - Gates open at 4:00 pm.
 Activities include jamming, an open mic, and camping.
 Food will be available.

-Saturday - Workshops start at 12:00 noon.
+Saturday - Gates open at 10:00 am.
+Workshops start at 11:00 noon.
 Jamming all day.
-The bluegrass show, which starts at 5:00 pm, will feature three bands: Eugene Tyler Band, J.M.
-Clifford Band, and Four Bridges.
-Food will be available.
+The bluegrass show, which starts at 6:00 pm, will feature four bands: Rusty Rails, Four Bridges, J.M.
+Clifford Band, and Eugene Tyler Band.
+Food will be available in the afternoon and evening.

 Sunday - Activities start at 11:00 am and will include an instructional jam, Band Scramble, jamming, raffles.
-Food will be available.
+Food will be available in the afternoon.

 SATURDAY'S BAND LINE-UP